Hybrid work is a big departure from the traditional work model. But what exactly is hybrid work—and how has it changed over time?

 - If you had access to an office space closer to home, would you prefer to use that instead of commuting to the office?

-At its best, hybrid work will bridge the remote and on-site environments so employees can work together with ease.
-You’ll need to invest in technologies that enable this, such as communication tools and on-site video conferencing equipment.
+At its best, hybrid work will bridge the remote and onsite environments so employees can work together with ease.
+Investing in technology in the workplace, such as remote communication tools and video conferencing equipment, will help enable this.
 Decide whether you need new tools or if you can leverage existing ones in new ways.

 Establish company-wide communication best practices and encourage team leads to set clear expectations with their employees.
 For example, you may adopt an asynchronous style of communication to accommodate employees working in different time zones.